mscottsewell/Power-BI-D365-Sales/README.md

-# Power BI ↔️ Dynamics 365 Sales report templates
+# Power BI ↔️ Dynamics 365 Sales Report templates (Beta)

-These example reports are built to demonstrate using Power BI to report on a customer's Opportunities in Dynamics 365 CE Sales.
+These report templates are built to demonstrate using Power BI to report on Opportunities in Dynamics 365 CE Sales.
 - One example uses the TDS Endpoint to connect directly to Dataverse
 - The other two examples use the Dataverse Synapse Link approach for scaling to significantly larger datasets